1.1 Subscription plan selection

 4.1 Web App

 The Web App allows you to view and manage each of your printers that are running PrintWatch.
 The Web App is accessible anywhere in the world, meaning you do not have to be on the same network as your printers to use it.
-The Web App is currently a BETA feature and functionality will be rapidly changing.
 Use the Web App by visiting the URL provided in your subscription confirmation email.